bGute/gulp-prepend/README.md

 # gulp-prepend
 Simple Gulp plugin to prepend a string (e.g. license).
+This plugin supports gulp-sourcemaps.